adambard/learnxinyminutes-docs/cobol.html.markdown

       * So now if you only want the date instead of the full timestamp,
       * you only get the date when you reference T-DATE.
       * Note that this only references the variables that you enter
-      * it doesn't change them.
+      * it doesn't change or move them.

-      * If you have something like a date and you want to make it look
+      * If you have a date and you want to make it look
       * like this instead: 2020-01-01
       * You can use filler like this:
        01 FIXED-TIMESTAMP.